 Successfully challenged AMAZON VENTURES application for various investment and venture capital services using the TTAB’s ACR procedure; earned fame ruling for both the AMAZON.COM and AMAZON marks; prevailed in appeal before the Federal Circuit.

-Obtained summary judgment on cybersquatting claim on behalf of insurance company Travelers, resulting in an order directing the domain name TRAVELLERS.COM to be transferred to Travelers; prevailed in appeal before the Fourth Circuit.
+Obtained summary judgment on cybersquatting claim on behalf of insurance company Travelers, resulting in an order directing the domain name TRAVELLERS.COM to be transferred to Travelers; prevailed in appeal before the Fourth Circuit./li>

 Successfully moved to dismiss plaintiff’s trademark and copyright infringement claims arising out of the BBC’s use of plaintiff’s alleged works and marks; prevailed in appeal before the Second Circuit.

-Represented luxury car manufacturer Aston Martin in litigation to enforce its iconic grille
+Represented luxury car manufacturer Aston Martin in multiple litigations to enforce its iconic grille designs.

 Represented owner of the BUGATCHI mark for fine men’s apparel in a trademark infringement action against the German company, Bugatti GmbH, regarding its use of BUGATTI for apparel.
 Case was amicably resolved.